-The Czech Gas Networks Investments S.à r.l. consolidation scope is made up of Czech Gas Network Investments S.à r.l. (the "Company" or "CGNI") and its subsidiaries Czech Grid Holding, a.s., GasNet, s.r.o. and GasNet Služby, s.r.o. (formerly GridServices, s.r.o., whose business name changed effective from 12 October 2020).
-Entities Czech Grid Holding a.s., GasNet, s.r.o. and GasNet Služby, s.r.o. are together referred to as "the GasNet Group".
+The Czech Gas Networks Investments S.à r.l. consolidation scope is made up of Czech Gas Network Investments S.à r.l. (the "Company" or "CGNI") and its subsidiaries Czech Grid Holding, a.s., GasNet, s.r.o. and GasNet Služby, s.r.o. (together referred to as the "GasNet Group").
 All subsidiaries are fully owned by Czech Gas Network Investments S.à r.l. (the "Group").